benhandy/workflow/README.md

 - My undergraduate degree in political science emphasized applied statistics and introduced me to programming with R
 - My professional background spans equity research, data science, and systems design
-- I am deeply interested in the qualitative and quantitative business applications of all stages of the data lifecycle
+- I am deeply interested in all stages of the data lifecycle

 ## Technologies